-Patients with congestive heart failure (NYHA-I) and patients with significant risk factors for cardiovascular events (e.g. hypertension, hyperlipidaemia, diabetes mellitus, smoking) should only be treated with diclofenac after careful consideration and only at doses \leq 100mg daily when treatment continues for more than 4 weeks.
+Patients with congestive heart failure (NYHA-I) And patients with significant risk factors for cardiovascular events (e.g. hypertension, hyperlipidaemia, diabetes mellitus, smoking) should only be treated with Catafast after careful consideration and only at doses $\leq 100$ mg daily when treatment continues for more than 4 weeks.

 As the cardiovascular risks of diclofenac may increase with dose and duration of exposure, the shortest duration possible and the lowest effective daily dose should be used.
-The patient's need for symptomatic relief and response to therapy should be re-evaluated periodically especially when treatment continues for more than 4 weeks.
+The patient's need for symptomatic relief and response to therapy should be re-evaluated periodically, especially when treatment continues for more than 4 weeks.